Titanium Hard-Use & Precision Rifle Suppressor

 It is a true light-weight "Go To War" suppressor and is perfect for 5.56 assault rifles and .30 caliber battle rifles, including SBR variants.
 It retains the accuracy and repeatability TBAC is known for.
 It's equally at home on a 0.25 MOA bolt rifle on the 1500-yard range as it is on a MK18 in the CQB house.

 The 6.95-inch DOMINUS-SR meters at 137 dB (milspec left/right) and 126 dB at shooters-ear1 on a 20-inch .308.
-This puts it right between the Ultra 7 and Ultra 9, These are numbers from our PULSE system which should be considered definitive, supplanting all data from the older 2209 sound-level meters.
+These are numbers from our PULSE system which should be considered definitive, supplanting all data from the older 2209 sound-level meters.

 The DOMINUS-SR features our "SR" quick-attach/detach mount to provide Secondary Retention, retention during hard-use and heat cycles, and precision-rifle-level accuracy.